Department website: http://specialed.wvu.edu

 Applications for admission beginning SUMMER semester: DUE MAY 1

-Decisions for admission are send as soon as all applications materials are received and processed.
+Decisions for admission are sent as soon as all applications materials are received and processed.

 Admission to the Doctoral Program (Ed.D.) in Special Education